natlogica/hundred-days/r1-log.md

 ### R1D44
 Reviewing more CSS and some aspects of design, such as color and font choices.
 The project today is to create a motivational meme webpage.

+### R1D45
+Learning about webscraping with BeautifulSoup to work with html elements.
+Using this to produce a webpage listing the top 100 movies of all time.